We call on UK to step up as new figures show prostate cancer now a bigger killer than breast cancer

 For the first time, more men are dying from prostate cancer each year than women are from breast cancer, making the male disease the third biggest cancer killer in the UK.
-We find out why and urge the public to March for Men with us this summer to help curb the trend.
+We find out why and urge the public to help us raise the £120 million we need to curb the trend.

 New figures – released by us today – reveal that 11,819 men now die from prostate cancer every year in the UK, compared to 11,442 women dying from breast cancer.
 It means the male-only disease is now the third most common cancer to die from, after lung and bowel cancer.

 Since 1999, the number of women dying from breast cancer has been steadily decreasing, while prostate cancer deaths are still on the rise.
 During that time, breast cancer has benefitted from a screening programme, significant investments in research and more than double the number of published studies compared to ones for prostate cancer.

 Despite the alarming figures, the prospects for men with prostate cancer are actually better than ever, with men diagnosed today two-and-a-half times more likely to live for 10 years or more than if they were diagnosed in 1990.
 Yet due mainly to an increasing and ageing population, the number of men dying from the disease is growing.

 New research underway that will cut deaths – with your help

 Our chief executive, Angela Culhane, says: "It’s incredibly encouraging to see the tremendous progress that has been made in breast cancer over recent years.
 But with half the investment and half the research, it’s not surprising that progress in prostate cancer is lagging behind.